 Toni Vernelli, Veganuary’s Head of Communications, helps us to change the world, one step at a time.

+Vegan activism for beginners can be daunting.
 Whatever your motivation for becoming vegan, this change in our lives usually starts – and often ends – with the food we buy, cook and eat.
 But, whether we quit animal products for our health, the planet or for animals, there is always more we can do to contribute to a kinder, healthier and more compassionate world.

 What we wear is what we eat

 Once we stop putting animals into our bodies, it’s natural to consider the animal parts we put onto our bodies.
 Most people abhor the cruelty of fur, but may feel less sure about the ethics of leather.
 But what is leather other than fur with the hairs scraped off ?
 It’s the same thing!
 And don’t forget wool.
 It’s not a harmless product either, and buying it helps prop up the meat trade that we boycott in our food shopping.

 Some new vegans may choose to empty their wardrobes and donate their animal skins and fibres to charity shops, while others may phase them out as the items wear out.
 Either way is fine.
 There are now many excellent and readily available non-animal alternatives for coats, hats, sweaters, gloves and more.

 Getting active: Check out PETA’s campaigns and find out how you can help educate others about the impacts of leather, wool, fur and silk.